 Strawberry Fillings

-Any strawberry jelly or jam will work as a filling, of course.
+Any strawberry jelly or jam will work as a filling.
 But I love a scratch-made strawberry filling set with gelatin.
-You can't beat the intense flavor of fresh, in-season fruit.
-Or the speed at which the jam comes together.
+You can't beat the intense flavor of fresh, in-season fruit or the speed at which the jam comes together.
+You can add jam or strawberry powder to French buttercream for the ultimate strawberry macaron.

 Equipment

-You can certainly whip up a firm meringue with a whisk and elbow grease.
-But an electric hand or stand mixer makes the process nearly effortless.
+You can certainly whip up a firm meringue with a whisk and elbow grease, but an electric hand or stand mixer makes the process nearly effortless.
 I recommend weighing the ingredients.
-But if you don't have a kitchen scale you can certainly measure by volume.
-Since the techniques are the crucial element in baking macarons, slight differences don't cause too much trouble.
+If you don't have a kitchen scale, you can measure them by volume.
+Since the techniques are crucial in baking macarons, slight differences in almond flour or sugar don't cause too much trouble.

 Chef's Tips